italia/spid-cie-oidc-docs/README.md

 ## Intro

-This repository is mantained by the Department for Digital Transformation, the Agency for Digital Italy (AgID), the State Mint and Printing Institute (IPZS) and hosts the sphinx project tree of SPID/CIE OpenID Connect technical specifications, published to [Docs Italia](https://docs.italia.it/docs/spid-cie-oidc-docs/) and [Github pages](https://italia.github.io/spid-cie-oidc-docs/).
+This repository is mantained by the Department for Digital Transformation, the Agency for Digital Italy (AgID), Polygraphic Institute and the State Mint (Istituto Poligrafico e Zecca dello Stato) and hosts the sphinx project tree of SPID/CIE OpenID Connect technical specifications, published to [Docs Italia](https://docs.italia.it/docs/spid-cie-oidc-docs/) and [Github pages](https://italia.github.io/spid-cie-oidc-docs/).

 ## Documentation